wbudic/PerlCNF/Specifications_For_CNF_ReadMe.md

     \_HAS_PROCESSING_PRIORITY\_\_| TREE       | Schedule to process before the rest in synchronous line of instructions.
     \_\_ON_DEMAND\_\_            | DO        | Postpone to evaluate on demand.
     \_SHELL\______               | DO         | Execute via system shell and not as the default Perl evaluate.

+## Processing and Priorities

+1. Parser processing can be dictated and adhered by certain rules or priorities, this ensures that certain order and visibility of properties is in place as expected.
+2. Processing Types in order of significance.
+    1. Autonumbering and ID's, this is the **$$** signifier.
+    2. By order of appearance of property or tag in script (the default).
+    3. By type of property or instruction.
+        1. CNFNodes have higher priority then instructed item types (plugins).
+    4. By meta instruction.
+        1. Meta instruction priority order (__PRIORITY_01__), the higher the no. the later will be processed.
+        2. Meta on demand, this is experimental, and usually out of the scope of the processor.

 ## Database and SQL Instruction Formatting